 A meditation of Rabindranath Tagore’s father, Maharishi Debendranath Tagore, Chattimtala welcomes the tranquil vibes.
 Maharishi advocated that meditation and introspection are the keys to world progress as well as success.
 One who seeks to immerse themselves in prayers must visit this tranquil place that is surrounded by serene eponymous trees.

 The adobe of peace, Shantiniketan always pleases and magnetizes the followers of Rabindranath Tagore or spirituality lovers.
 The distance of this place from the major cities like Delhi, Bangalore, Mumbai, and Chennai is about 1423, 1959, 2049, and 1752 respectively.

 When willing to travel there by air, one must know that Netaji Subhash Chandra Bose International Airport (CCU), Kolkata is the closest airport to Shantiniketan.
 At walking distance from here, one can get hotels in Shantiniketan for a perfect stay.

 From Bangalore: Board IndiGo or Air Asia flights from Bangalore Airport.
 The flight fares may vary around INR 3294-3378

 From Pune: Board Air Asia India flights, Go Air flights, or Spice Jet flights from Pune International Airport.
 The flight price maybe anywhere around INR 6437-15579.

-By Train: The railways are always considered the best method to reach Shantiniketan.
+The railways are always considered the best method to reach Shantiniketan.
 The nearest station to Shantiniketan is the Bolpur railway station that lies at a distance of nearly 2 or 3 km.
 Afterward, one can easily get a cab, taxi, or auto-rickshaw to reach the desired spot.